Made in America Cars. There are Only 8 for 2016

 8. Buick Enclave

-Luxury mid-size SUV directly employs around 600 US citizens in GM’s Lansing assembly in Delta Township, Michigan.
+This luxury mid-size SUV from Buick directly employs around 600 US citizens in GM’s Lansing assembly in Delta Township, Michigan.
 80% of the car is made out of American and/or Canadian parts, while at least 15% of its parts come from other countries.
 What’s most important, engine and transmission are both American-made.

 7. GMC Acadia

 Another mid-size SUV and another one built in GM’s Lansing plant.
-Moreover, Acadia too boasts 80% American-made parts index while directly supporting around 1,200 American workers.
+Moreover, the GMC Acadia too boasts 80% American-made parts index while directly supporting around 1,200 American workers.

 6. Chevrolet Traverse